As the

 slower and less stable growth during 1980-2000 than

 in the previous two decades.
-Further, at present, Latin
+Further, at present,

-American countries have appreciating currencies just
+Latin American countries have appreciating currencies

-of such short-term capital inflows, the recovery in
+the instability of such short-term capital inflows,

-Latin America in 2003 is thus also likely to be weak
+the recovery in Latin America in 2003 is thus also

-and fragile.
+likely to be weak and fragile.

-TDR highlights how the neoliberal reforms adopted in
+TDR highlights how the neoliberal reforms adopted

-crisis (collectively referred to as the "Washington
+debt crisis (collectively referred to as the "Washington

 Consensus") were aimed at removing structural